vaquerizaslab/chess/README.md

 * `--limit-background` reduces the computation of the background score distribution to the chromosome the query region (defined in the pairs file) is located on.
 Reduces runtime.

+* `--converted-input` will skip the observed / expected conversion of the input matrices.
+Use if you already have observed / expected matrices or want to compare matrices in different format.

+* `--no-raw` will only write only the standard OUT file.
+Set if you have no use for the OUT.FULL_RAW.json and OUT.FULL_ROUNDED_QUERIES.json files.

+* `-p <int>` lets you choose the number of cores that CHESS will use (default: 1).

+* `--keep-unmappable-bins`